core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Acknowledgments

-The authors would like to thank Andy Bierman, Carsten Bormann, Abhinav Somaraju, Laurent Toutain and Randy Turner for their help during the development of this document and their useful comments during the review process.
+The authors would like to thank Andy Bierman, Carsten Bormann, Abhinav Somaraju, Laurent Toutain, Randy Turner and Peter van der Stok for their help during the development of this document and their useful comments during the review process.

 --- back